ccomploj/ccomploj.github.io/_pages/research.md

 ### Working Papers
-Cash transfers and mental health: evidence from rural China <br/>
+Noncontributory Pensions and Mental Health: Evidence from Rural China <br/>
-<small>*Draft available on request* (with [Stefan Pichler] and [Gerard van den Berg])</small> <br/>
+<small>(with [Stefan Pichler] and [Gerard van den Berg])</small> <br/>
 <details>
 <summary><small>Abstract</small></summary>
 <small>
-The extent to which wealth and public policy can shape mental health outcomes has been studied previously, but how cash transfers in the form of noncontributory pensions can, either temporarily or permanently, alleviate mental illness remains unclear.
-This paper exploits the introduction of the New Rural Pension Scheme between 2009 and 2012 in rural China in a staggered difference-in-differences design using two-way-fixed effects and other estimators robust to heterogeneous treatment effects.
-Using CHARLS data from 2011-2018, we find ITT estimates of a 60% on pension takeup, and a 900 yuan increase in yearly pension income.
-Mental health improves through a reduction on the standardized CESD score by 0.1 SD among the compliers, or 3% fewer people above the threshold for depression.
+ The extent to which wealth and public policy can shape mental health outcomes has been studied previously, but how noncontributory pensions can, either temporarily or permanently, alleviate mental illness remains unclear.
+This paper exploits the staggered introduction of the New Rural Pension Scheme between 2009 and 2012 in a difference-in-differences framework.
+ Using CHARLS data from 2011-2018, we reveal an effect of approximately 60% on pension take-up, a 900 yuan increase in yearly pension income and crowding out of transfers from children and grandchildren.
+We find positive effects on in mental health and a reduction in depressive symptoms, while private intrafamily transfers are crowded out.
 </small>
 </details>

-<a href="https://raw.githubusercontent.com/ccomploj/ccomploj.github.io/main/assets/files/complojPichlerBerg2024_gh.pdf" target="_blank">Download PDF</a>
+<a href="https://www.econometricsociety.org/regional-activities/conference-papers/view/271/414" target="_blank">Download PDF</a>

 <!--
 need to  find a way to add a pdf here
+<a href="https://raw.githubusercontent.com/ccomploj/ccomploj.github.io/main/assets/files/complojPichlerBerg2024_gh.pdf" target="_blank">Download PDF</a>
 -->